PiInTheSky/LCARS/README.md

 The screen size and layout is designed specifically for the official Raspberry Pi touchscreen display.
 It doesn't resize according the monitor, so it will sit in the top-left corner on a large monitor, and be pretty much unusable on a smaller monitor.

-The program runs quite happily on Linux (Raspbian tested) or Windows (W7 tested), except for the Linux-only parts (e.g. interfacing to Navit).
+The program runs quite happily on Linux (Raspbian tested, preferably with GUI) or Windows (W7 tested), except for the Linux-only parts (e.g. interfacing to Navit).

 Functions
 =========